-Identifying febrile infants with serious and invasive bacterial infections (SBI/IBI) is a daily challenge on the emergency department (ED) shopfloor.
-International clinical practice guidelines (CPGs) attempt to stratify high and low-risk infants to select those who may benefit from invasive testing and treatment.
-However, the use of procalcitonin testing excludes them from day-to-day practice in the UK and Ireland.
-Routine assessment, testing and gut-feeling can get us so far; but, could local CPGs for the management of febrile infants help us to direct care for this age group?
+Identifying febrile infants with serious and invasive bacterial infections (SBI/IBI) is a daily challenge on the emergency department (ED) shop floor.
+International clinical practice guidelines (CPGs) attempt to stratify high- and low-risk infants and select those who may benefit from invasive testing and treatment.
+However, procalcitonin testing excludes them from day-to-day practice in the UK and Ireland.
+Routine assessment, testing and gut feeling can get us so far, but could local CPGs for managing febrile infants help us direct care for this age group?

 Waterfield T, Lyttle MD, Munday C, et al on behalf of PERUKI.
 Validating clinical practice guidelines for the management of febrile infants presenting to the emergency department in the UK and Ireland.
 ADC Published Online First: 16 September 2021. doi: 10.1136/archdischild-2021-322586